 - Lifting heavy weights just after an operation leads to incisional hernia for the same reason as above, that is, building up of too much pressure on the incision.

-- Incisional hernia also results when you have multiple surgeries through the same incision.
+- Incisional hernia also caused when you have multiple surgeries through the same incision.

 The symptoms which result due to an incisional hernia are:

-- An infection around the wound portions is a common symptom.
+- An infection around the wound is a common symptom.

 - You will be able to see a lump in the region where your last incision was done.

-- Bowel obstruction is seen in patients in whom an incisional hernia results in the strangulation of intestines.
+- Bowel obstruction is seen in patients in whom the incisional hernia results in the strangulation of intestines.